stdrc/english-pre/slides.md

 </v-click>

 <!--
-So, in computer science, what is interrupt ?
+So, in computer systems, what is interrupt?

-And, why we need it ?
+And, why we need it?

 To answer these two questions, I'm going to give you a vivid example.
 -->